 Fiscal year budgets are prepared by the Agency's staff for estimated revenue and expenses.
 The board of directors adopts the annual budget at the June board meeting for the fiscal year commencing the following July.
 The approval of the budget requires the consent of at least two-thirds of the board members.
-No expenditures in excess of the total budget for each board-designated category are made without the approval of at least two-thirds of the board members, at which time a revised and amended budget is required to be submitted to the board of directors.
+No expenditures in excess of the total budget for each board-designated category are made without the approval of a budget amendment of at least two-thirds of the board members.
 All budgets are adopted on a basis consistent with U.S. GAAP.
 All budget appropriations lapse at year-end.
 Any budgeted expenses not incurred by each year-end must be reappropriated in the next fiscal year.